 At present, the adblockers deal with most annoying types of ads such as pop-ups, re-targeted ads or pre-roll video ads.

-Though the present data shows, the ad blockers have not been widely adopted as yet but the shift will grow more troublesome as users become more tech-savvy about their options and developers continue to release third party or built-in ad blocking technologies.
+Though the present data show, the ad blockers have not been widely adopted as yet but the shift will grow more troublesome as users become more tech-savvy about their options and developers continue to release third party or built-in ad blocking technologies.
 This may warrant the attention of those websites which rely on banner ads for a part of their revenue.

 What Can Advertisers Do?